-With the DAAD-funded project “Digital Mobil @ FH Bielefeld”, Bielefeld University of Applied Sciences (UAS) is pursuing the goal of enabling students to gain international experience, regardless of whether or not a stay abroad is an integral part of their degree programme.
-For this purpose, the cross-cutting issues of internationalisation and digitalisation are systematically combined.
-Thereby, students get opportunities to actively acquire intercultural, interdisciplinary, digital and foreign language skills for a later working life.
+With the DAAD-funded project “Digital Mobil @ FH Bielefeld” (2019-2022), Bielefeld University of Applied Sciences (UAS) was pursuing the goal of enabling students to gain international experience, regardless of whether or not a stay abroad was an integral part of their degree programme.
+For this purpose, the cross-cutting issues of internationalisation and digitalisation were systematically combined.
+Thereby, students got opportunities to actively acquire intercultural, interdisciplinary, digital and foreign language skills for a later working life.

-“Digital Mobil” comprises four sub-projects with different priorities:
+“Digital Mobil” comprised four sub-projects with different priorities:

-Sub-project 1 focuses on curricula and study programmes.
-Together with our partner universities, we work on creating an additional double-degree programme and joint interdisciplinary project modules, so that students can gather experience in digitally supported cooperation.
+Sub-project 1 focused on curricula and study programmes.
+Together with partner universities, Digital Mobil worked on creating an additional double-degree programme and joint interdisciplinary project modules, so that students could gather experience in digitally supported cooperation.

-Sub-project 2 concentrates on sharing and generating digital and international teaching content with our partners, thereby creating a Community of Practice not only with each other but also with other interested universities.
-To do so, we undertake to create Open Educational Resources (OER).
+Sub-project 2 concentrated on sharing and generating digital and international teaching content with the partners, thereby creating a Community of Practice not only with each other but also with other interested universities.
+To do so, Digital Mobil undertook to create Open Educational Resources (OER).

-Sub-project 3 has a technical focus on infrastructure for transnational teaching.
-It addresses options for linking learning management systems and reducing technical obstacles for transnational student collaboration.
+Sub-project 3 had a technical focus on infrastructure for transnational teaching.
+It addressed options for linking learning management systems and reducing technical obstacles for transnational student collaboration.

-Finally, sub-project 4 aims to establish a student administration according to the Student Journey.
-We identify and make necessary adjustments to administrative processes to simplify recognition of study achievements in the context of transnational studies, thereby facilitating student mobility.
+Finally, sub-project 4 aimed to establish a student administration according to the Student Journey.
+Digital Mobil identified and made necessary adjustments to administrative processes to simplify recognition of study achievements in the context of transnational studies, thereby facilitating student mobility.